FelipeRuizGarcia/super-machine-setup/README.md

 Profiles, DevUtils, DevTools, Shortcuts, Alias and Configurations for a day of SUPER PRODUCTIVITY.

+This repo is designed to work in conjuction with the super machine ecosystem.

+`super-machine-setup` include all the configs for the os / ide setup.
+`super-machine-templates` include all the templates and scripts for software development.

 The project is under development:
 At this stage all the commands assume that the path is from to the project root